fbpx

 Steve Orsini, president and CEO of the Council of Ontario Universities (COU), has announced that based on COU members’ projections, Ontario universities will lose CDN$300 million in 2024/25 compared with 2023, and CDN$600 million in 2025/26, assuming current trends hold.
 As he says, “That’s nearly a $1-billion financial impact in the first two years alone.”

 Ontario enrols more international students than any other province in both colleges and universities; just over four in ten foreign students in Canada study in Ontario.
-In addition, the province’s funding of post-secondary institutions is the lowest in all of Canada, making those institutions heavily reliant on tuition fees – especially from international students.
+In addition, the province’s funding of post-secondary institutions is the lowest in all of Canada, making those institutions heavily reliant on tuition fees – especially those paid by international students.
 The Ontario Federation of Faculty Associations (OCUFA) reports:

 “International students in Ontario pay the highest – and domestic students pay the fourth highest – tuition in Canada because Ontario’s funding is dead last in the country.”